Moved to Turpentine Creek Wildlife Refuge on December 29, 2023

 Cyrus arrived with a virus that can be life threatening if it mutates.
 The virus is common in breeding catteries due to the over-crowded conditions and lack of fresh air and sunshine.
 The owner said she knew about it but had not come up with a way to deal with it, other than giving away the infected cats.
 Hopefully the virus will stay dormant and Cyrus will have years with lots of room to run, chase bugs, and be a cat.

 Cyrus and Chaos the Caracals, along with Zucari the Serval have arrived.
 Come along as they are released into their forever homes.
-Wear their gear to show your love and support for them https://big-cat-rescue.myshopify.com/search?q=cyrus 100% of the profits goes to caring for the cats!
+Wear their gear to show your love and support for them https://big-cat-rescue.myshopify.com/search?q=cyrus the profits go to caring for the cats!

 Can We Count on Your Help For Their Transport Costs, Surgeries and Lifetime Care?